 Why should I inconvenience myself for someone who wants to speed?

-Dr. Nestor justified his strategy in early November.
-“It became obvious that the police couldn’t or wouldn’t control speeders,” he says, and “I feel it’s up to the public to protect themselves.”
-Perhaps it was his final thought on the subject that kept the discussion alive.
-“The American public are like sheep.”
+Nestor doubled down in early November.
+“It became obvious that the police couldn’t or wouldn’t control speeders,” he told the Post.
+“I feel it’s up to the public to protect themselves.”
+Then came the line that kept commuters arguing into 1985.

 This is a guest post by Jason Baum.